D3xterNg/SC1015-MiniProject/README.md

 the same train and test sets across different executions.
 For model accuracy indicator, we used Explained Variance (R^2).
 It is a measure of prediction accuracy, it is the variance between actual & predicted values, the higher the R^2 value, the better the model

-1. Linear Regression Model: used to analyze the relationship between a dependent variable and one or more independent variables.
+1. Linear Regression Model: used to analyze the linear relationship between a dependent variable and one or more independent variables.
 2. Polynomial Regression Model: models the relationship between the independent variable and the dependent variable as an nth degree polynomial equation.

 More details of the regression models are preseted in our notebook.